-For the past five years, Oakland Unified School District has been named the most improved urban school district in the state of California with an overall API growth from 568 to 719.
+For the past eight years, Oakland Unified School District has been named the most improved urban school district in the state of California with an overall API growth from 568 to 719.
 Just a decade ago, however, the educational prospects of a child growing up in inner-city Oakland—the Flatlands—were grim compared to those of a child in the more-affluent Hills.
 Today, due to the efforts of committed educators working alongside community leaders and families, Oakland’s schools seem poised for real change.

 In 2000, the Small Schools Movement began in response to the disparity between Flatlands and Hills schools.
 The movement reorganized existing large, failing schools into new smaller or charter schools and gave them more autonomy in budget, staffing, and curriculum.
 By 2007, 49 new small schools had opened in the district.
 While the Hills’ schools continue to score well, many schools in Oakland’s highest-poverty neighborhoods are closing in on those results and—in the case of one school led by a Teach For America alumnus—beating them.